-Since this bias can influence people’s behavior in various domains, it’s important to understand it.
-As such, in the following article you will learn more about the false-consensus effect, see examples of how it affects people, understand why people experience it, and learn what you can do in order to reduce its influence.
+Since this bias can influence people’s thoughts and actions in various domains, it’s important to understand it.
+As such, in the following article you will learn more about the false-consensus effect, see examples of how it affects people, understand why people experience it, and learn what you can do in order to account for its influence.

 What is the false consensus effect